Hyperthyroidism is where there is over-production of the thyroid hormones, triiodothyronine (T3) and thyroxine (T4), by the thyroid gland.

 - Sexual dysfunction

-These features all relate to the presence of TSH receptor antibodies.
+Graves’ disease has specific features relating to the presence of TSH receptor antibodies:

 - Diffuse goitre (without nodules)